 That brings us to an important aspect of what defines effective content marketing as distinct from the haphazard “maybe we should have a blog” school of thought.

 2) Think strategy.
 Effective content marketing is a strategy, not just a one-off action.
 That strategy needs to be integrated into the organization’s entire marketing approach, and it needs to be planned.
 Once it’s planned, it needs to be provided with resources that are sufficient to execute that plan.
 Just winging it is not content marketing if you want successful outcomes.

 And successful outcomes in content marketing are similar to successful outcomes from other marketing efforts.
 The goal is always to generate leads, to find customers, to get return business and to foster brand loyalty.

 Content marketing is a proven strategy for those objectives, but it also offers something more.
-It’s a supremely effective way to establish yourself as the trusted expert in your field, as the knowledgeable and effective source that consumers, clients and businesses are happy to turn to.
+It’s a supremely effective way to build your digital footprint and establish yourself as the trusted expert in your field, as the knowledgeable and effective source that consumers, clients and businesses are happy to turn to.
 That’s an identity that should appeal to any organization.

 Why Does It Matter?